 The Barracuda TS Agent is the connector between various Barracuda Networks products and Microsoft Terminal Servers to transparently monitor user authentication.
 Because the source IP address for all users on the terminal server is the same, the Barracuda TS Agent assigns each user a specific port range and sends this mapping information to the firewall.
 The firewall can now check the source port of a TCP or UDP packet from the terminal server and, with the port-user information from the TS Agent, determine the username and group context.
 Connections with the Barracuda TS Agent are SSL encrypted.
-Mapping information for users is only sent after connections are established.
+Mapping information for users is sent only after connections are established.
 The Barracuda TS Agent also writes a debug log that helps you monitor your Terminal Server and identify possible problems.
-You can use SSL client certificates to authenticate the remote TS Agent on the Terminal Server, or, if no SSL certificates are configured, all incoming SSL connections from the server are allowed.
+You can use SSL client certificates to authenticate the remote TS Agent on the Terminal Server.
+If no SSL certificates are configured, all incoming SSL connections from the server are allowed.
 TS Agent authentication with automatic port mapping does NOT work for SMB sessions on TCP port 445 and 139.
 Depending on the firewall size, you may need to balance Terminal Server Agents (250 or more) to multiple firewalls.

 - Install the Barracuda TS Agent on the Microsoft Terminal Server(s).
 For instructions, see How to Set Up the Barracuda Terminal Server Agent.